-- Adults are provided with guidance about the safe storage, movement, lifting and erection of large pieces of equipment. - When adults need to reach up to store equipment or to change light bulbs they are provided with safe equipment to do so. - All staff complete an annual induction on Health & Safety, Fire Evacuation, including use of fire extinguishers.
-Food Safety, and Safeguarding.
+- Adults are provided with guidance about the safe storage, movement, lifting and erection of large pieces of equipment. - When adults need to reach up to store equipment or to change light bulbs they are provided with safe equipment to do so. - All staff complete an annual induction on Health & Safety, Fire Evacuation, Food Safety, and Safe Guarding.